borisgontar/osmtags-js-sqlite/Readme.md

   primary key(key, value)
 );
 ```
-Some keys, like `addr:street` can have too many values, so there is a limit for number of such values.
-When this limit is reached all {key, value} records for such key are coalesced into a single record with value "~".
+Some keys, like `name` can have too many values, so there is a limit for number of such values.
+When this limit is reached all {key, value} table  rows for such key are coalesced into a single row with value "~".
 In this case the counts represent numbers of times the key was found in nodes, ways and relations, regardless of its value.

 Some keys can have multiple 'subkeys', like `addr:street`, `addr:housenumber`, etc. The application allows to coalesce such keys into a single one (`addr` in this example).